Jieyab89/Jieyab89/README.md

 ## Welcome! to [![Github Badge](https://img.shields.io/badge/-Jieyab89-black?style=flat&logo=github&logoColor=white&link=https://github.com/Jieyab89/)](https://github.com/Jieyab89) (Doge from Andromeda)

 <h2>Little Boy Learner</h2>
 <p align='left'>Who am I?
 Hello, just call me Suyab.
-I like a music mostly rocker and trance, love dog's and cat's or something cute animal, i am a student and freelancer at this time I am still learning, I like computer especially in network security and operating systems security, IoT and OSINT.
+I like a music mostly rocker and trance also DJ, love dog's and cat's or something cute animal, i am a IT Security Consultant and freelancer, at this time I am still learning, I like computer especially in network security and operating systems security, IoT and OSINT.
 I can code but still learning XD, heyyy.... if there is a wrong on my code are bad (sh*t) please tell me.
 Nice to meet you 😬</p>

 >
 > Let's exploring the world and planet.
 From galaxy to planet, from generous become villain